howisonlab/softcite-dataset/docs/shortcuts.md

       'prefix': 'mem'
       'body': 'ca:memo ; # use triple  quotes'
       ```
-14. Adjust the indentation of the content you just pasted in using shift+tab so that 'memo' is one indentation in (i.e. it is parallel with 'true' in the example above).
-This new content must be nested within '.source.turtle' but not indented within any of the snippets you added already.
+14. Adjust the indentation of the content you just pasted in using shift+tab so that `'memo'` is one indentation in (i.e. it is parallel with 'true' in the example above).
+This new content must be nested within `'.source.turtle'` but not indented within any of the snippets you added already.

 15. Save snippets.cson and close the file.

 16. Delete and close mySnippet.

+### Updating Snippets
+If there is a new code added to the coding scheme or there has been a formatting change, you may need to update your snippets.cson file.
+To update your snippets follow these instructions.

+1. In the terminal, change directory to the project whose snippets you will be updating.
+If you are updating softcite snippets, you would use this command:

+`$ cd softcite-dataset/`

+2. Run the generateSnippet script:

+`$ python3 code/generateSnippet.py <your Github username> > mySnippet`

+For example, if your Github username is jdoe, your command would look like:

+`python3 code/generateSnippet.py jdoe > mySnippet`

+3. In Atom, right click the directory for the project whose snippets you are updating and select "Refresh."
+A file named mySnippet should then appear.

+4. Open the mySnippet file and select and copy the entire contents to your clipboard.

+5. If you are using a Mac, click on the Atom menu and select "Snippets."
+If you are using a PC, click on File and select "Snippets."
+A file should open in Atom called snippets.cson.

+6. Highlight all of the content that is associated with the project's snippets you are updating.
+If you are updating snippets for the Transition project, highlight all of the content from `'.source.turtle':` up until  `'memo':`; if you are updating snippets for Softcite, then highlight all of the content from `'memo':` until the end of the document.
+Delete the highlighted content.

+7. Paste the content you copied in step 4 so that it replaces the content you just deleted.

+8. Using shift+tab, adjust the indentation of the block of content you just pasted.
+See steps 6 and 13 of "Setting up Snippets for the First Time" for examples of what your indentation should look like.

+9. Save snippets.cson and close the file.

+10. Delete and close mySnippet.